technyon/nuki_hub/README.md

 #### Credentials

-- User: Pick a username to enable HTTP Basic authentication for the Web Configuration, Set to "#" to disable authentication.
+- User: Pick a username to enable HTTP authentication for the Web Configuration, Set to "#" to disable authentication.
-- Password/Retype password: Pick a password to enable HTTP Basic authentication for the Web Configuration.
+- Password/Retype password: Pick a password to enable HTTP authentication for the Web Configuration.
+- Use Digest Authentication (more secure): Enable to use HTTP Digest Authentication instead of HTTP Basic Authentication.
+Digest authentication is more secure, especially over unencrypted (HTTP) connections.

 #### Nuki Lock PIN / Nuki Opener PIN